erikcameron/dogmatic-slumbers/README.md

 source and grammar to an output string, where the content of the function is (basically) the production rules.
 So we'll start there.

-One good rule of thumb for writineg in a "functional" style is to restrict yourself to local variables and return values; i.e., to eschew "instance variables," "attributes," "properties," or whatever your language calls a piece of state like that, that are scoped to an object.
+One good rule of thumb for writing in a "functional" style is to restrict yourself to local variables and return values; i.e., to eschew "instance variables," "attributes," "properties," or whatever your language calls a piece of state like that, that are scoped to an object.
 That